 3) CROSS (Crossover)- Allows you to turn the crossover mode on or off.
+Also allows you to turn on the "Cross-Talk" feature.

 4) BRT (Brightness)- Allows you to set different levels of brightness of the bulbs.
 Dimming the bulbs can more simulate sunlight racing.